cs107e/cs107e.github.io/guides/vmware.md

-This installation involves downloading two large files, VMware Workstation and a 3.2GB virtual machine, so can take a long time. *Complete these steps before attending lab on Tuesday.*
+This installation involves downloading two large files, VMware Workstation and a 3.2GB virtual machine, so can take a long time. *Complete these steps before attending lab.*

 If you have a Windows laptop, the easiest way to get a good development environment for CS107E is to run Linux within a virtual machine.
 You'll